 Assistant Professor Alison K. Cohen teaches in the Public and Nonprofit Administration Department in the School of Management and does research related to issues of health, educational, and environmental equity.
-A San Francisco native, Cohen has a PhD in epidemiology and a Masters in Public Health in epidemiology and biostatistics from the University of California Berkeley and a BA in education policy and community health from Brown University.
+A San Francisco native, Cohen has a PhD in epidemiology and a Master of Public Health in epidemiology and biostatistics from the University of California Berkeley and a BA in education policy and community health from Brown University.

 Cohen is a quantitative social scientist with experience conducting community-based participatory research studies and program and policy evaluations, using both quantitative and qualitative data, as well as traditional quantitative analyses.
 Some of this work has occurred abroad and/or in other languages (Cohen speaks Spanish and French in addition to English).